The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     description: >-
       <p><strong>The TradeMark Factory</strong> has been developed by expert
       trademark lawyers with 30+ years of experience.
-Being <strong>Australian owned and operated</strong>, we know how the Australian trade mark system works and you can rest assured that your application will be managed properly from filing through to registration.</p>
+Being <strong>Australian owned and operated</strong>, we know everything about trademark registration in Australia and globally so you can rest assured that your application will be managed properly from filing through to registration.</p>
     media:
       animation: computer-coffee
       image: /upload/placeholder-features.svg